Bubble Tea Operators Prepare for Mandatory Nutrition Labelling Scheme

-Bubble tea operators in Singapore are preparing for the mandatory nutrition labelling scheme for freshly prepared beverages.
-Toppings such as pearls, jellies, ice cream, and whipped cream must be labelled with their sugar content.
-The Nutri-Grade system assigns colour-coded grades from A to D, with D having the highest sugar and/or saturated fat content.
-Drinks graded D cannot be advertised.
-Only one out of five bubble tea chains has implemented the labelling so far.
+Bubble tea operators are preparing for the mandatory nutrition labelling scheme for freshly prepared beverages.
+By Dec 30, outlets must carry Nutri-Grade labels on their menus.
+Toppings like pearls and jellies must be labelled with their sugar content.
+Only one bubble tea chain has implemented the labelling so far.

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: straits_times » / 🏆 5. in SG
+Read more: thenewpaper » / 🏆 7. in SG

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.